Thomasdelillo/Predict_psoriasis_UVB_treatment/README.md

  > <img src="/blurred_dataset.png" width="500">
  - The <b>confidential</b> dataset includes ≈200 psoriasis patients undergoing UVB phototherapy in Tyne and Wear, England.
  - The baseline features include biological metrics including age, sex, gender, baseline MED, skin type, presence of psoriasis family history, and more.
  - The time-series features include weekly PASI scores after every week of treatment.
-PASI = psoriasis area and severity index; an evaluation of psoriasis severity ranging from 0 (no disease) to 72 (severe disease).
+PASI = psoriasis area and severity index; a subjective evaluation of psoriasis severity ranging from 0 (no disease) to 72 (severe disease).
  - In the classification models, the target feature is a class-label indicative of treatment success (computed by other machine learning models).
  - In the regression models, the target feature is the end of treatment PASI score.